lpego/PICT/README_DEV.md

 At commit https://github.com/lpego/PICT/commit/2cf4cd47115d248b4247366eb39e466c4f93302e confirmed that it works ✅

 # TODOs
+ - Print an error to terminal when you start a recording and one is already in progress
  - Need to test different quality presets and their impact on power consumption.
  - Running autofocus in "continuous" mode might also have an impact...
     - Implement a periodical focus sweep instead.